What is Customer Onboarding?

 Good communications are key, even before the kick-off

-While the customer kick-off meeting is traditionally the stage where you can really solidify your client’s needs and ideas and make a concrete plan about how you will meet them, good communications prior to this can really set a good tone for the future of that relationship.
+While the customer kick-off meeting is traditionally where you solidify your client's needs and make a concrete plan, good communication beforehand can set a positive tone for the future relationship.
+Effective communication during the sales process helps ensure a stronger kick-off meeting and sets activities in motion once a contact becomes a customer.

-Look to deliver value quickly
+Deliver value quickly

 Exchange feedback